Auguste Forel: Personal life

-In 1922 he received a letter from ʻAbdu'l-Bahá known as the Tablet to Dr. Auguste Forel expounding on the differences between the mineral, vegetable, animal and human worlds, the spiritual nature of man and proofs of the existence of God.
-He was an agnostic and was strongly anti-capitalist, diverging from the Baháʼí religion of today.
+In 1922 he started a Baháʼí group in Lausanne expounding his own agnostic and leftist ideas in addition to defending the Faith.
+He received a letter from ʻAbdu'l-Bahá known as the Tablet to Dr. Auguste Forel expounding on the differences between the mineral, vegetable, animal and human worlds, the spiritual nature of man and proofs of the existence of God.

 Forel married Emma Steinheil in August 1883 and they had four daughters and two sons.
 In 1903 Forel and his family moved to live in his home, La Fourmiliere, in Yvorne near Lake Geneva.
 He died there on July 27, 1931, and was cremated in Lausanne two days later.